Yes, in fact, I was 192 months old (16) when I got my mine |

 It was snowing like a mother this weekend, so I did what any respectable lazy ass would do and scrolled social media.
 A college friend had posted something on Facebook to score "How High Maintenance Are You?."
 Naturally, I took the bait because I've done all the Buzz Feed quizzes and I already know what kind of cheese I am (sharp cheddar).

 The friend who posted this said she scored 93.
 I scored 12.
 This score made me insecure.
 Do I not take care of myself enough?
 Do I smell?
 Why do they spell "allot" that way and have I been spelling it wrong my whole life?
-(BTW, I own 20+ pairs of shoes, highlight my hair and wear ((shitty, grocery store)) make up everyday).
+(BTW, I own 20+ pairs of shoes, highlight my hair and wear ((shitty, grocery store)) make up everyday).25 scarves?

 This got me to thinking.
 Maybe it's just that I'm low maintenance when it comes to body hair and heels (aren't they just for strippers?).
 Perhaps my special gift is being high maintenance in other areas!
 So, I created this.
 Now we are speaking my language.